Frequently Asked Questions

 - Xenia

-You can see active statistics per emulator on the Stats page.
+You can see active statistics per emulator on the Emulators page.
 To request a new emulator, open a feature request on GitHub: github.com/EmuRank/EmuRank

 Adding support for a new platform or emulator requires a code change and is handled by the EmuRank team.
 If you'd like to see a new platform or emulator added, open a feature request on GitHub describing what you'd like to add and why it would be useful to the community: